Achievable logoAchievable logo

 (spoiler)

-Answer: A. This is the only answer choice that is truly answering the question: why did Tetlock decide to send a personality survey to those he was studying?
+Answer: A. This is the only answer choice that answers the question: why did Tetlock decide to send a personality survey to those he was studying?

 To protect yourself against the irrelevant information trap:

-Look out for these traps during your practice and on test day, and you’ll be prepared for any tricks the test has up its sleeve.
+Look out for these traps during your practice and on test day, and you’ll be ready for the tricks the test uses.

 Key points